neurodroid/stimfit/doc/sphinx/howto/runningmean.rst

 The running mean function
 =========================

-The following python function perform the running mean of the current channel.
+The following Python function calculates the running mean of the current channel.
 Both trace and channel can be selected as zero-based indices.
-The width of the running average (refereed here as binwidth) can be selected.
+The width of the running average (refered to here as binwidth) can be selected.
 The resulting average will appear in a new ``Stimfit`` window.

 ::